-Every day, we work with families who are coping with Alzheimers, Parkinsons, and other disabling conditions.
+Every day, we work with families who are coping with Alzheimers, Parkinsons, stroke, and other disabling conditions.

 To serve you with the highest quality of counsel possible, our elder law attorneys are actively involved in the National Academy of Elder Law Attorneys and the State Elder Law organizations, and are regularly called upon to educate other attorneys about this field.
 The partners hold advanced education or certification in elder law: Lauren S. Marinaro has a Masters of Law (LLM) in Elder Law; Linda Ershow-Levenberg has been certified in Elder Law by the National Elder Law Foundation (NELF), the ABA-approved organization recognized by the Supreme Court, since 1999, and is the co-author of the NJ Elder Law Practice Guide which is published annually by Lexis Nexis.